jacksho-vfx/onepiece/README.md

 You can verify the configuration with `onepiece info`.

+#### Bulk ShotGrid helpers

+The lightweight in-memory ShotGrid client that ships with the toolkit now supports production-ready features for dealing with large deliveries:

+- **Bulk operations** – create, update, or delete batches of entities with a single call.
+The helpers automatically fan-out into the minimal number of API requests and share the same retry policy used by the rest of the client.
+- **Resilient retries** – transient failures trigger exponential backoff with jitter and actionable log messages so that operators understand what happened and when the next attempt will fire.
+- **Hierarchy templates** – declare entity trees (episodes, scenes, shots, …) once and apply them to new projects in a single command.
+This drastically reduces the time it takes to bootstrap a show.

+See ``libraries.shotgrid.client`` for usage examples and the accompanying unit tests for end-to-end demonstrations of the new capabilities.

 ### AWS

 The AWS commands leverage the standard AWS CLI configuration.
 Configure credentials via `aws configure`, or specify a profile when running commands: